“I’ll give you power, little toy. Three nights.”

 “You got a look at my ID, Chase.
 You know who I am.”

 GM: “Oh, there’s a happy little toy,” sounds the woman, her voice something between a purr and a snarl.
-Her fingers are like cattle prods as they crush Celia’s nipples mercilessly hard, but they make her want to scream out in pleasure too.
+Her fingers are like cattle prods as they crush Celia’s nipples mercilessly hard.

 “Louder, toy.
 Louder.
 I want to hear you’re the happiest little toy in all the world.”